topojson/topojson-specification/README.md

 If a topology is quantized, the positions of each arc in the topology which are quantized must be delta-encoded.
 The first position of the arc is a normal position [<i>x₁</i>, <i>y₁</i>].
 The second position [<i>x₂</i>, <i>y₂</i>] is encoded as [<i>Δx₂</i>, <i>Δy₂</i>], where <i>x₂</i> = <i>x₁</i> + <i>Δx₂</i> and <i>y₂</i> = <i>y₁</i> + <i>Δy₂</i>.
 The third position [<i>x₃</i>, <i>y₃</i>] is encoded as [<i>Δx₃</i>, <i>Δy₃</i>], where <i>x₃</i> = <i>x₂</i> + <i>Δx₃</i> = <i>x₁</i> + <i>Δx₂</i> + <i>Δx₃</i> and <i>y₃</i> = <i>y₂</i> + <i>Δy₃</i> = <i>y₁</i> + <i>Δy₂</i> + <i>Δy₃</i> and so on.

-The following JavaScript reference implementation decodes a single arc from the given quantized topology:
+The following JavaScript reference implementation decodes a single delta-encoded quantized arc from the given quantized topology:

 ```js
 function decodeArc(topology, arc) {